Working in investment banking, you'll get to put your excellent number-crunching ability to good use while earning an impressive salary

 What is investment banking?

-The aim of an investment banker is to help raise capital to fund their clients' activities.
-Your role may involve processing large and complicated transactions for companies, such as mergers, acquisitions and business structuring.
-You could also be looking to expand their business while acting as a corporate financial adviser.
+An investment banker helps raise capital to fund their clients' activities.
+Your role may involve processing large and complicated transactions for companies, such as mergers, acquisitions, and business structuring.
+You could also be exploring ways to grow your client's business while acting as a corporate financial adviser.

 1. Be sure this is the right job for you

-Unlike many other finance careers, investment bankers often come from a range of backgrounds and may use their transferable skills to join other related professions further down the line, possibly moving into a research, trading or structuring post.
+Investment bankers often come from a range of backgrounds and use their transferable skills to join related professions, possibly moving into a research, trading or structuring post.
+However, they often fit a certain person profile - graduates prepared for a demanding and potentially stressful job.
+While there are similarities between roles, they require different skill sets and personal attributes.

 2. Choose your investment banking career

-Firstly, there's the three-year full-time BSc Finance (Investments) at the University of Reading, which is an affiliated Chartered Financial Analyst (CFA) programme.
+Firstly, there's the three-year full-time BSc Finance (Investments) at the University of Reading, an affiliated Chartered Financial Analyst (CFA) programme.

-The CFA Society of the UK (CFA UK) offers the entry-level Certificate in Investment Management (IMC) award, delivering the threshold competency knowledge in research analysis, portfolio management and other key investment activities.
-You can either do this Level 4 qualification through self-study and by registering for the IMC exam yourself, or through a recognised training provider such as BPP or Kaplan.
+The CFA Society of the UK (CFA UK) offers the entry-level Certificate in Investment Management (IMC) award, providing knowledge in research analysis, portfolio management and other key investment activities.
+You can either do this Level 4 qualification through self-study and register for the IMC exam yourself or through a recognised training provider such as BPP or Kaplan.

-As you consider continuing professional development (CPD) and studying for further investment banker qualifications, you can enrol onto the Chartered Financial Analyst (CFA) programme.
+As you consider studying for further investment banker qualifications, a popular option is to enrol on the Chartered Financial Analyst (CFA) programme.

 To be eligible for this internationally renowned investment management qualification (equivalent to a Masters), you'll need a degree, four years' professional work experience or a combination of work and study totalling four years.